The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band

 \subsection{Escape of Lyman-$\alpha$ photons from an optically thick medium; the impact of dust.}

 For some simulation particles, the baryon number density and hence optical depth may be sufficiently high that dust can attenuate the escaping Lyman-$\alpha$ photon flux.
-These high density particles contribute the bright end of the Lyman-$\alpha$ flux distribution.
+These high-density particles contribute to the bright end of the Lyman-$\alpha$ flux distribution.
 Lyman-$\alpha$ photons undergo resonant scattering with neutral hydrogen atoms, causing them to follow very long, random paths before escaping a gas cloud.
 Since Lyman-$\alpha$ photons then scatter many times, their path length is greatly increased, enhancing the probability of encountering dust.
 Dust absorption (more than {\HI} photon scattering alone) is particularly effective at attenuating Lyman-$\alpha$ photon escape (see e.g. \cite{Hayes2011} who gives an empirical anti-correlation between dust attenuation and Lyman-$\alpha$ escape from galaxies).

 Allowing for dust in a physically realistic way is not straightforward because we have no direct information (from the simulation output) as to the dust content or dust properties within each simulation particle.
-For this reason, some previous analyses simplify the situation by excluding high density particles \citep[e.g.][]{Schaye2001, Rahmati2013a, Witstok2021}, and/or ignoring dust entirely \citep[e.g.][]{Elias2020}.
-However, it is important that we do not discard high density particles entirely in this work since it is precisely these particles that form the bright end of the Lyman-$\alpha$ flux distribution (although we do discard them in Section \ref{sec:hireject} where we specifically target diffuse Lyman forest emission).
+For this reason, some previous analyses simplify the situation by excluding high-density particles \citep[e.g.][]{Schaye2001, Rahmati2013a, Witstok2021}, and/or ignoring dust entirely \citep[e.g.][]{Elias2020}.
+However, it is important that we do not discard high-density particles entirely in this work since it is precisely these particles that form the bright end of the Lyman-$\alpha$ flux distribution (although we do discard them in Section \ref{sec:hireject} where we specifically target diffuse Lyman forest emission).